 - Which costs will I be responsible for?

-Your Scripps cancer care team will be with you every step of the way, ensuring that your care revolves around your medical, personal and practical needs.
+Your Scripps MD Anderson cancer care team will be with you every step of the way, ensuring that your care revolves around your medical, personal and practical needs.
 In most cases, you will work with your nurse navigator to coordinate your care, answer questions and provide support.
 For more information, visit our cancer patient resources section.